 Bosetti: Our spec-specific research list had over 400 email contacts on it.
-We have a very thorough stakeholder engagement process: We have a technical advisory committee; we have an industry advisory committee made up of large, medium and small manufacturers around the world; and we also have a horticultural working group of our utility members who are especially interested in horticultural topics.
+We have a very thorough stakeholder engagement process: We have a technical advisory committee; we have an industry advisory committee made up of large, medium and small manufacturers around the world; and we also have a horticultural working group one of your big takeaways? of our utility members who are especially interested in horticultural topics.
 In addition, we did a lot of outreach and market research, trying to find manufacturers, academic researchers, etc.